 Instructions for Use (IFUs) will also be included in the EUDAMED database and need to fulfil the same translation requirements.
 All aspects of the MDR regulations need to be available in the official language where the product will be sold.

 Furthermore, the MDR states that the language must be understandable to all.
-So, it is important to avoid heavy jargon in order to make all aspects that require translation comprehensive to readers at all levels.
+This helps guide the direction of medical translation going forward.
+It is important to avoid heavy jargon in order to make content comprehensive to readers at all levels.

 This means that manufactures must translate their content into all 24 languages.
-All content has to be available in all 24 even if manufacturers currently translate into a few they will have to increase to the required amount.
+All content has to be available in all 24.
+Even if manufacturers already translate into a few, they will have to increase to the required amount.

 Previously translations would not be required before CE marking, however this is also looking to change.
 As CE markings indicate that medical devices conform with the requirements of the EU, the new MDR regulation comes as a part of this.
 Therefore, the translation of all content including, UDIs and IFUs need to be translated before CE marking.

-Manufacturers of devices such as cosmetic surgery products and medical software will now have to consider translation whereas they previously may not have.
-Furthermore, manufacturers need to consider trained and professional translators in order to make sure that their content is translated to the EU MDR standards.
+Manufacturers of devices such as cosmetic surgery products and medical software will now have to consider translation.
+Previously, this was not legally the case.

 Why use a professional translation service?